What You Should Know About Mung Beans for Hair GrowthWhat You Should Know About Mung Beans for Hair Growth

 If you haven't quite got the culinary skills needed to make ice cream, you could take a simpler route.
 Add mung bean sprouts to salads and other quick, tasty dishes to plump up your nutritional intake.
 If your mung beans are tough, let them simmer in boiling water for about 40 minutes — just don't let them get too squishy.
 Toss the whole mung beans in with some red onion, plum tomatoes, avocado and any of your favorite salad ingredients.
 Dress the salad with a mixture of 1 tbsp lemon juice, 3 tbsp of olive oil, and approximately 3 tbsp of apple cider vinegar to give your summer salad a zesty kick.

-As a healthy alternative to pharmaceuticals with harsh side effects, VEGAMOUR created an all-vegan, hair wellness system.
-Featuring bio-active phytomolecules (including the mighty mung bean) that naturally help enable hair growth stimulation, our holistic approach is gentle but impressively effective.
-Instead of worrying about the side effects of a chemical formula, why not opt for peace of mind with all-natural VEGAMOUR hair wellness products?
+VEGAMOUR created an all-vegan, hair wellness system.
+Featuring bio-active phytomolecules (including the mighty mung bean) that naturally help enable support healthier looking hair, our holistic approach is gentle but impressively effective.
+Opt for peace of mind with all-natural VEGAMOUR hair wellness products?
 We think you'll be glad you did.

 More From VEGAMOUR